KoduGameLab/KoduGameLab.github.io/how-to/client/index.md

 > - At Game overview select Update for the current submission.
 > - Click on Packages.
 > - Drag/drop new msix package into box on web page.
 After the upload, a quick validity check will be done.
 This will find errors in PackageName or PublisherName etc.
+> - Decide whether to force this update or roll it out slowly and hit Save.
+> - Once saved the final step is to Submit to Microsoft Store.